WELL, MY FRIENDS, IT’S MARCH, and I’m sure we all agree that Old Man Winter has way, way overstayed his welcome.

 I don’t love the Bible enough, but of the umpteen books I’ve read it’s the only one that I have occasionally tucked into bed with me.

 The greatest thing about it is that it is prophetic as well as historical.
 It contains a preponderance of foretellings about future events, and it’s always right.
-But, also, just to study it from a literary perspective is something akin to walking barefoot through Eden.
+But, also, just to study it from a literary perspective is something like walking barefoot through Eden.

 When the Dead Sea Scrolls were discovered, their words were still alive, thanks to the fanatical scribes in the desert who treated every jot and tittle as reverently as the Levites treated the Ark of The Covenant.
 The dusty manuscripts were unrolled, and Job clapped his hands over his mouth.
 Naphtali bounded on graceful words, like a doe set free.
 Judah’s eyes sparkled darker than wine.
 The Shulamite came up from the wilderness, leaning upon her beloved.
 David panted and poetry welled up from his soul.
 The little hills rejoiced, skipping like lambs…